johnagbola/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Sorted from the newest to the oldest

 13-unique: A script that takes a list of words as input and prints only words that appear exactly once.
+14-findthatword: A script that Display lines containing the pattern “root” from the file /etc/passwd